I hope you enjoy reading this blog post. If you want our handwritten notes to drive more sales for you, click here.

 Relationships make it possible for us to establish trust with others through cooperation and empathy.
 If you want to do business with a company or person, you must have a personal relationship with them to be successful.

 Furthermore, recent studies show that “social capital” has become an economic necessity when applying for jobs, planning market strategies, or even motivating employees; basically, any activity involved in the business is made more effective if there is a deep trusting relationship established on both sides.

 Sending handwritten cards to people in your network can be an effective way of building relationships that could lead to new clients for your business.
-Especially now, with technology so prevalent and social networks such a big part of our lives, it’s important to take time out from screen-time every once in a while and get back the old school touch!
+Think about it, JICMAIL claims, “A whopping 31% of all mail items were still at home a month after they were delivered.”
+Especially now, with technology so prevalent and social networks such a big part of our lives, it’s important to take time out from screen time every once in a while and get back to the old school touch!